 Kitty made her BBC Proms debut in Sir Peter Maxwell Davies’ Suite from Act II of Caroline Mathilde, and also appeared in a Chamber Music Prom singing the music of Stephen Sondheim, and as Nancy in a concert performance of Britten’s Albert Herring.
 Her frequent performances with the BBC orchestras include De Falla’s The Three Cornered Hat (BBC National Orchestra of Wales).
 Her recordings include Ravel’s Sheherezade with BBC Philharmonic Orchestra, Canteloube’s Songs of the Auvergne with BBC Scottish Symphony Orchestra, and songs by Rogers & Hammerstein, Jerome Kern and Cole Porter with BBC Concert Orchestra.

-This season, Kitty performs with the Royal Liverpool Philharmonic Orchestra, appears in Mozart’s Requiem at the Bridgewater Hall in Manchester, and gives recitals at Oxford Lieder Festival and Bedford Music Club.
-She also appears as Nancy Albert Herring for The Grange Festival; Don Ettore La Canterina with Classical Opera at the Eisenstadt Haydn Festival and at Wigmore Hall; and Hermia A Midsummer Night’s Dream on tour with the Aix-en-Provence Festival in Beijing.
+Season 2016/17, Kitty gave recitals at the Oxford Lieder Festival, Bedford Music Club, as part of the Royal Liverpool Philharmonic season and recently stepped in at the last minute to give an acclaimed recital at Wigmore Hall.
+She has premiered a new work by Sally Beamish at the Three Choirs Festival, and sang Mozart’s Requiem in Oslo with the Dunedin Consort.
+Kitty also appears as Nancy Albert Herring for The Grange Festival in the festival’s debut season, as Don Ettore La Canterina with Classical Opera at the Eisenstadt Haydn Festival and at Wigmore Hall and as Hermia A Midsummer Night’s Dream on tour with the Aix-en-Provence Festival in Beijing.

 Kitty Whately & Joseph Middleton at the Wigmore Hall